Your call archive as a searchable library. Ask any question, jump to the exact second.

 Search for a command to run...

-• A polished recap cannot tell you the exact wording a prospect used
+• A polished recap can't tell you the exact wording a prospect used

-• Rewatching calls to verify a detail wastes more time than the meeting
+• Rewatching a 60-minute call to verify one detail wastes more time than the call itself

-• Meeting notes live and die in one tool — no search across your archive
+• Meeting notes live and die in one tool.
+No search across your archive, no cited evidence

-Ask 'what did the prospect say about pricing?' and get an answer tied to the exact second.
-Click the citation to jump to the moment in playback.
+Ask 'what did the prospect say about competitor X?' and get a cited answer with the exact second.
+Click the citation to verify in playback.

 Key takeaways and chapters